Seedless Che / Melon Berry (Potted)

 Spacing: 14-18’

-Planting tips: Choose a site with full sun.
-Although Che is hardy, in northern areas with shorter seasons having a warm microclimate like a south facing wall can help fully ripen fruit in the fall.
+Planting tips: Be sure to choose a site with full sun.
+Although Che is hardy, in northern areas with shorter seasons, having a warm microclimate like a south facing wall can help fully ripen more fruit in the fall.

-Growing tips: Even grafted on osage rootstock, che can develop into more of a tangled bush form than an upright tree, so it’s important to prune and train for a strong structure early on.
+Growing tips: Even when grafted on Osage rootstock, che can develop into more of a tangled bush form than an upright tree if left unpruned, so it’s important to prune for a strong structure early on.
 Remove low and crossing branches during pruning in late winter.
 Pay close attention to watering during ripening as the one difficulty with growing che is fruit drop when the tree is not getting what it needs.

 We are unable to ship this product outside the contiguous US or to California.